Welcome to ARCR

 Live, Work or Retire?

-We recommend that anyone considering a move to Costa Rica, or any
+It is recommended that anyone considering a move to Costa Rica, or any

 country for that matter, first come here and travel as a tourist.
 The